C1. Patterns and Relationships

 Duration: approximately 30 minutes

 Form teams of two and present the problem situation below as well as the criteria.
-Provide them with a sufficient quantity of pattern block.
+Provide them with a sufficient quantity of pattern blocks.

 Problem Situation

-Show the growth of a tree from one year to six years.
+Show the growth of a tree for each year from one year to six years.

 Criteria

-• The tree must be built with pattern blocks.
+- The tree is to be built with pattern blocks.

 Examples

-Simple growing pattern: adding a rectangle to lengthen the trunk each year
+Simple pattern: the repeating operation is represented by the addition of a rectangle to the length of the tree trunk each year

-More complex growing pattern: adding two triangles for the foliage and one rectangle for the trunk each year
+More complex pattern: the repeating operation is represented by adding two triangles to the foliage each year and adding one rectangle to the tree trunk each year

 Ask students the following questions: